-The Board transformed considerably during the past years, with five of the ten non-executive directors (50%) being black.
-On Management Board level, one of the six members is black.
+The Board transformed considerably during the past years, with five of the ten non-executive directors (50%) being black persons.
+On Management Board level, two of the six members are black persons.

 Employment equity represents Remgro’s most significant transformation challenge.
 An annual labour plan is submitted to the Department of Labour where Remgro’s transformation objectives are set out in detail.
 Although efforts are focused on improving the Company’s black representation at management level, low staff turnover and limited organic growth remain limiting factors.
 More detail regarding employment equity is presented here.

-Remgro’s summarised employment equity report as at 31 August 2017 is presented in Figure 2 and sets out the distribution by race of permanent employees per occupation level.
+Remgro’s summarised employment equity as at 30 June 2018 is presented in Figure 2 and sets out the distribution by race of permanent employees per occupation level.

-Remgro complies with the requirements of the Skills Development Act in terms of which a fixed percentage of its payroll is paid as a training levy to the South African Revenue Service.
+Remgro complies with the requirements of the Skills Development Act, No. 97 of 1998 in terms of which a fixed percentage of its payroll is paid as a training levy to the South African Revenue Service.
 An annual report concerning all the training which has taken place in the Company is also submitted to the relevant SETA.

 As Remgro is not an operating company it has a small procurement function and its procurement profile is characterised by a high service component as opposed to materials purchased.
 Remgro purchases more than half of its goods and services from BBBEE accredited vendors.
 The improvement of the preferential procurement score remains a focus area for Remgro.

 A considerable amount of time and resources are spent internally on business development and corporate social investment (CSI) initiatives.
 Further details regarding the Company’s CSI initiatives are provided here.